- Owning and Operating a Car

 Buying a Car

 You will probably be buying a used car, either from a car dealer or from a private individual.
 In any case you should have with you an acquaintance who is both knowledgeable about cars and skeptical by nature.
 Such a person could help you evaluate both the condition of the car and the claims made by the person who is selling it.
 These evaluations are essential, because buying a car, especially a used one, can be very tricky.
-Two private consumer protection groups surveyed consumer agencies and found that the most common complaint, by far, related to used-car sales.

 Remember that when you buy a car the "certificate of ownership" or "certificate of title" must be transferred to you from the previous owner.